OAButton/discussion/README.md

 We have decided not to use a general mailing list (because who needs another list?), and have decided to work through issues here on Github.
 General queries and issues are best dealt with in the [backend repo](https://github.com/OAButton/backend/issues/new).
 We use Zenhub for some extra layers of co-ordination that Github isn't so good at yet.

-### Labels, Milestones & other notes on how we use issues
+### Labels, Milestones, Assignments & other notes on how we use issues

 Important: Before a change is tested on the development site, an issue can't be considered completed.
 This counts even for simple copy changes.